getgrav/grav-learn/pages/14.web-servers/01.nginx/docs.md

 If you want to use an existing SSL certificate to encrypt your website traffic, this section provides the necessary steps to modify your Nginx configuration for that.

 First, create a file `/etc/nginx/ssl.conf` with the following content and adjust the paths to your certificate and key file.
-Also check if all of these options work for your setup.
+The last section is about OSCP stapling and requires you to provide a chain+root certificate.
+If you don't want this, you can comment or remove everything below the `OCSP Stapling` comment.
+If your website is SSL only (including subdomains), you can submit your domain for preloading in browsers at <https://hstspreload.appspot.com>.
+If that isn't the case, you can remove ` preload;` from the line that adds the "Strict-Transport-Security" header.
+Make sure to check if all of these options work for your setup.

 **ssl.conf**: